 - You provide advance notice to the employer or the insurer about going to get a second opinion; and

-- The IME cannot include medical diagnostic tests that you already had since your injury unless they total less than $250, or unless you pay for the duplicate tests yourself.
+- The IME cannot include medical diagnostic tests you already had since your injury unless the total is less than $250, or unless you pay for the duplicate tests yourself.

 If you believe your authorized physician released you to work too soon, or if you are having problems getting the medical care or benefits you deserve, consult a local attorney in Atlanta for help with your case.
 Call Bader Scott Injury Lawyers.
-Contact us today for a free initial consultation at (404) 888-8888.
+We offer free consultations where a compassionate team member will listen to your situation and determine your options.
+You don’t have to go through this stressful time alone.